- Contact us

 Pronunciation guide: Squamish (squa-mish), Tsleil-Waututh (tslay-wa-tooth), Musqueam (mus-kwee-um), Katzie (kate-zee), Kwantlen (kwant-len), Kwikwetlem (kwee-kwet-lum), Qayqayt (kee-kite), and Stó:lō (staw-low).

-"Let me begin by acknowledging that we are privileged to gather this afternoon/evening, on the unceded traditional territories of the Squamish, Tsleil-Waututh and Musqueam Peoples."
+"Let me begin by acknowledging that we are privileged to gather today on the unceded, traditional territories of the Squamish, Tsleil-Waututh, Kwikwetlem and Musqueam peoples."

-"Thank you to Elder xxxx, a member of SFU’s Aboriginal Elder Program, who shared some words of welcome for us here today.
-Let me start by acknowledging the … (see acknowledgements for each SFU campus)."
+"Thank you to Elder [xxxx] from the [xxxx] Nation and a member of the SFU Elders program, for sharing your words of welcome with us today.
+Let me start by acknowledging the …" (See above acknowledgements for each SFU campus).